 Readers include notes at the bottom of each page telling which workbook exercises should be completed.
 Workbook exercises require students to write translations or connect columns from English to Latin and Latin to English.
 Children can copy from the reader easily if they don’t recall translations and their spellings.
 “Digging for Treasure” clues scattered through the workbooks help students translate Bible verses Latin into English.
 (These verses are not in the stories.)
 Workbook exercises should not be overwhelming, even for younger students, if you work through them a little at a time.
 Answer keys are at the back of each workbook.

-I expect that most students will enjoy reading these familiar stories in English then tackling them in Latin.
+I expect that most students who are familiar with Bible stories will enjoy reading these well-known stories in English then tackling them in Latin.
 The familiar content should make the task easier than if they were translating stories they have never heard.